QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-05-mapping_ue5migration.md

 ## 5. Migrating your UE4 map to the new UE5 Project

+> There is a serious bug that occurs when migrating from 4.27 to 5.3, any custom Static Meshes you bring into the project will have their collisions Inverted.
+We are looking for an automated process to fix this at the moment.
+{: .prompt-warning }

 1. Make sure the UE5 Template is closed before continuing.
-2. In your UE4 Project, right click on your Level and select Asset `Actions > Migrate`
+2. In your UE4 Project, right click on your Level and select `Asset Actions > Migrate`
 3. **DESELECT** everything first.
 We do not want to copy ANY of the old Blueprints or Cooked Content
 4. Navigate to your `Mods > YourUsername` section (where your Map *SHOULD* be located) and **ONLY SELECT** these files (or any Files YOU created and want to cary over).
 Hit OK.
     * You do not need to copy over any previous contents from `Mods > Reap`